samnyarko4/samnyarko4/README.md

 ### Interactive Media Design** - Algonquin College
 #### Awards
-  - Dean's Honours List for the last two semesters
+  ##### Dean's Honours List - Algonquin College – Jan 2023
+    - The Dean's Honours List recognizes students who have demonstrated academic excellence by maintaining a grade point average of at least 3.60.
+My GPA for this term was 3.86.
   - GPA consistently between 3.60 and 4.00, with no grade below C-

 ## 🌐 Connect with Me